Kernel Methods in the Deep Ritz framework: Theory and practice: Conclusion and outlook

-We examined the performance of kernel methods within the deep Ritz approach by means of two numerical examples.
+We examined the performance of kernel methods within the deep Ritz approach by means of three numerical examples.
 In the first experiment we considered a~PDE with a smooth solution such that the convergence rate is limited by the smoothness of the kernel according to~\Cref{thm:a-priori-error-estimate-h1,thm:a-priori-error-estimate-l2}.
 The second experiment is based on a non-convex domain with a re-entrant corner that leads to a singular solution with low regularity.
 As expected, the numerical experiment shows that the convergence rate is independent of the smoothness of the kernel and instead determined by the regularity of the solution.
+In the second case, we moreover observe that neural networks perform similarly or even slightly better than kernel methods, whereas in the first case kernel methods are preferable to neural networks due to the smoothness of the solution.
+In the third experiment, we consider a ten-dimensional spatial domain, which renders the usage of traditional methods such as finite elements infeasible.
+This test case shows that two-layered kernel approaches are capable of achieving similar errors than neural networks also in high-dimensional examples, whereas flat kernel approaches might have limited applicability in those scenarios.
+In all of our numerical experiments, the issue of large condition numbers of the stiffness matrix arises, which motivates again to solve the energy minimization problem instead of the linear system in the case of kernels as ansatz functions.
+As we have seen numerically, randomly sampling the quadrature points in every optimization step improves the performance significantly compared to using a fixed system matrix.

 Meshless methods such as the kernel approaches based on the deep Ritz ansatz as described in this paper circumvent the necessity of computing a computational mesh.
 Furthermore, the algorithms described in this contribution can be implemented with relatively small effort.
 A (local) refinement of the solution is also readily possible by adding more centers.
 Finite element methods in contrast would require a mesh refinement or a higher order approach to improve the solution.